Migration Guides

 Remove WorldCell #

-WorldCell has been removed due to its incomplete, less performant, and potentially confusing nature.
-If you were using it to fetch multiple distinct values, consider using a SystemState instead with the SystemState::get() method.
+WorldCell has been removed due to its incomplete nature, tendency to generate runtime panics, and the presence of multiple good alternatives.
+If you were using it to fetch multiple distinct resource values, consider using a SystemState instead with the SystemState::get() method.

 If SystemState does not fit your use-case and unsafe is tolerable, you can use UnsafeWorldCell.
 It is more performant and featureful, but lacks the runtime checks.